-As a Christian, a natural question to ask would be, “What does the Bible say about these issues?”
-Before we can delve into what the Bible says about these things, however, we must first grapple with another, more basic, question: “What does it mean to be ‘biblical’?”
-Most Christians professes a desire to be “biblical”–to have their theology or worldview line up with what the Bible actually teaches.
+In the face of such circumstances, Christians should ask, “What does the Bible say about these issues?”
+Before we can delve into what the Bible says about these things, we must first grapple with another, more basic, question: “What does it mean to be ‘biblical’?”
+Most Christians professes a desire to be “biblical”—to have their theology or worldview line up with what the Bible actually teaches.
 But how can we know that our theology actually is in line with the Bible?

-How we interpret the Bible is crucial too, however.
+So we must first approach the Bible in faith, trusting that its claims about itself are true.
+But merely accepting the divine authorship of the Bible is not enough: How we interpret the Bible is crucial.
 Wellum writes, “It is crucial that we read Scripture in such a way that we do justice to the Bible’s unfolding story line…We must, in other words, let Scripture speak for itself in its own structure and categories, i.e., on its own terms.”
 To do justice the Bible means reading each smaller passage in light of the bigger story of Scripture.
 Jesus Himself read the Bible that way, and saw how all Scriptures pointed to Himself (Luke 24:25-27, 44; John 5:39).
 Therefore, whenever we tackle a certain doctrine or subject in Scripture, we need to trace it along the unfolding drama of Scripture.

 Stephen Wellum, Kingdom Through Covenant (Wheaton: Crossway, 2012), 83.